Supritraj5/Sudoku-breaker/README.md

 # Sudoku-breaker
-This is a web app that can solve any level of sudoku
+This is a web app that can solve any sudoku puzzles